jawebada/libmbb/docs/Queue.md

 	MQUE_ENQUEUE(Q, ELEMENT)

 Enqueue an element. `ELEMENT` is assigned to the enqueued element.
-Always check whethere the queue is full before calling `MQUE_ENQUEUE`.
+Always check whether the queue is full before calling `MQUE_ENQUEUE`.
 It will do nothing if the queue is full.

 	MQUE_HEAD(Q)